Residency Preceptor, Medication Safety

 After work, Brad likes to read, cook, and spend time with his wife and daughter.
 He also enjoys road biking and on three separate occasions has completed Make-A-Wish Michigan’s Wish-A-Mile bike ride; riding 300 miles in three days to raise money to grant wishes.
 Upon hearing that a former Grant Resident has become a monorail driver at Walt Disney World in his retirement, Brad now strives to one day become Conductor for the Hogwarts Express at Universal Studios.

-Dr. Day was born and raised in Cincinnati, Ohio.
+Sarah was born and raised in Cincinnati, Ohio.
 She attended Ohio Northern University where she graduated with her Doctorate of Pharmacy in 2008.
 She completed her PGY-1 Pharmacy Practice Residency at University Hospital in Cincinnati, Ohio in 2009.
 After her first year residency, she focused on inpatient staffing and clinical oncology coverage at University Hospital until matching with the PGY-2 Critical Care Residency at Riverside Methodist Hospital.
-Upon completion of her PGY-2 residency, Dr. Day took the position of Critical Care Clinical Pharmacist at Doctors Hospital and in 2011 she received Board Certification as a Pharmacotherapy Specialist.
-In addition to practicing in her specialty area of critical care, Dr. Day is involved with many different committees and initiatives at both the hospital and system level.
+Upon completion of her PGY-2, Sarah took the position of Critical Care Clinical Pharmacist at Doctors Hospital.
+In 2011, she received Board Certification as a Pharmacotherapy Specialist and in 2017, also obtained certification as a Board Certified Critical Care Pharmacist.
 She is actively involved with OhioHealth’s pharmacy residency programs as well as local (COSHP) and state (OSHP) pharmacy organizations.

-Outside of the pharmacy profession, Dr. Day has been riding horses since the age of 11 and has had her horse, Millie, for over 20 years.
-In addition to spending time with her horse, Dr. Day has three dogs – Abby, Sophie, and Lucy – all whom are rescues.
-She also enjoys exercising, cooking, and traveling as well as volunteer work in the community.
+Outside of the pharmacy profession, Sarah has been riding horses since the age of 11 and has had her first horse, Millie, for over 20 years.
+In addition to spending time with her horse, Sarah has three rescued dogs – Abby, Sophie, and Lucy.
+She also enjoys exercising, cooking, and traveling.

 Residency Preceptor, Anticoagulation Clinic